jefflinse/clic/README.md

 description: print the current year
 exec:
   name: date
-  args: ["+Y"]
+  args: ["{{params.format}}"]
+  params:
+    - name: format
+      type: string
+      description: the format string for the date
+      default: "+Y"
 ```

 ### lambda

 A `lambda` command executes an AWS Lambda function.
 It prints the response to stdout and any errors to stderr, respectively.
-When using this command type, the command spec must include the ARN of the Lambda to execute, and optionally any request parameters to be included.
+When using this provider, the command spec must include the ARN of the Lambda to execute, and optionally any request parameters to be included.
 The request parameters are available as command line flags in the app.

 Here's an example of a command that invokes a lambda function that accepts a single request parameter called `site_name`: